All Products

 Modify the adapter-config file

 3. On the Helm page, click ack-alibaba-cloud-metrics-adapter.
-In the Resources section, click adapter-config, and then click Edit YAML in the upper-right corner of the page.
+In the Resource section, click adapter-config, then click Edit YAML in the upper-right corner.

-For more information, see Horizontal pod autoscaling based on Alibaba Cloud Prometheus metrics.
+For the full set of adapter configuration options, see Horizontal pod autoscaling based on Alibaba Cloud Prometheus metrics.

 rules: